HOME *

 Rating.

-WIDOW--A lady with a former husband who was a VFR pilot and a strong case of
+WIDOW--A lady with a former husband who was a VFR pilot and a strong

 "get-home-itis".

-WING SPAN--A pilot with arms long enough to reach the maps in the case on the
+WING SPAN--A pilot with arms long enough to reach the maps in the case

 rear shelf.

-X-C--A log book entry used by a pilot flying locally and gets lost and has to
+X-C--A log book entry used by a pilot flying locally and gets lost

 land at another airport for fuel.